 - Share information about local fibromyalgia support groups via social media, local media, or word of mouth.
 Gathering and distributing information about local groups can be valuable to someone that may not know how to retrieve that information.

-- When sharing information via social media about fibromyalgia, tailor it to your audience in order for the message to be better received.
+- When sharing information via social media about fibromyalgia, tailor it to your audience for the message to be better received.

 - Pass out informative brochures, flyers, magnets, or fact sheets about the seriousness of fibromyalgia and actions that can be taken to support someone with fibromyalgia.
-To get more information and literature, contact an organization that specializes in fibromyalgia.
+To get more information and literature, contact an organization – such as the International Support Fibromyalgia Network – that specializes in fibromyalgia.
 Most organizations are happy to provide handouts for raising awareness.

 - Lastly, communicate openly about the illness.
 Tell your story whether you are the fibromyalgia thriver, caregiver, friend, or family member.
-Letting others know that they are not alone and that there are others willing to fight for self-preservation will give them courage to help them in thriving fibromyalgia.
+Letting others know that they are not alone and that others are willing to fight for self-preservation will give them the courage to help them in thriving fibromyalgia.